Transform plain placemats into stylish coordinating buffalo plaid placemat designs with this easy DIY tutorial using stencils!

 .

-Plaid Shirt is a 2-piece stencil that offers you a super cool plaid look on anything you wish!
+The Plaid Shirt stencil is a 2-piece stencil that helps you achieve a very realistic plaid pattern on anything you wish!
+Since this stencil is in two layers, here’s how to use it:

-1. Centre Plaid Shirt in the middle of the placemat, and stencil in white until complete.
+1. Centre the thin lines of the Plaid Shirt stencil in the middle of the placemat, and stencil in white until complete.

 2. Before lifting the stencil, place four small pieces of masking tape underneath the 4 little registration marks and mark with a pencil.